Evernorth/aws-lambda-ts-event-handler/README.md

 {"message":"Hello World"}%
 ```

-## Known issues

-Document any known significant shortcomings with the software.
+---

-## Getting help
+## Support

-If you have questions, concerns, bug reports, etc., file an issue in this repository's Issue Tracker.
+If you have questions, concerns, bug reports, etc. See [CONTRIBUTING](CONTRIBUTING.md).

-## Getting involved

-See the [CONTRIBUTING](CONTRIBUTING.md) file for info on how to get involved.

 ## License